 Production of high-density gridded filters

-Clones spotted on the filters were grown overnight at 37°C on LB agar plates containing Kanamycin (30 mg/ml).
+Clones spotted on the filters were grown overnight at 37°C on LB agar plates containing Ampicillin (50 µg/ml).
 The filters were subsequently processed by (a) SDS treatment, (b) denaturation and (c) neutralisation, then dried and crosslinked using a Spectronics Corporation XL-1500 UV Crosslinker.
 The filters are ready for pre-hybridisation in appropriate buffers.

 For successful removal of probes, and to enable re-probing, membranes must NEVER be allowed to dry during, or after, hybridisation and washing.
 Membranes can be stripped to facilitate re-probing by washing sequentially at RT in 0.2M NaOH for 30 min. and 0.1 x SSC / 0.1% SDS / 0.2M Tris-HCl pH 7.5 for 15 min.
 A gentler method, which extends the number of probings per filter, is to wash the probed membrane after use in a large volume of pre-hybridisation buffer overnight at 65°C, prior to using another probe.

-Please acknowledge the originator of the library, Elgar and Nizetic, and Source BioScience LifeSciences for providing the library in any publication arising out of using this resource.
-An example of how a clone (E.g. 171-m19) should be described in a publication is: 171m19 from the Elgar Fugu library.
+Please acknowledge both the originator of the library and Source BioScience LifeSciences for providing the library, in any publication arising out of using this resource.
+An example of how a clone (E.g. 32-g10) should be described in a publication is: bs32g10 from the NIH Drosophila cDNA library.